-You may submit a link to a video sample, or directly upload a video sample.
+You may submit a PDF with links to video samples (recommended) or upload individual video files.

-If you submit a link:
+If you submit links:

-- Submit a PDF with a clickable link to the website. - If you are including more than one website, list them all on a single PDF. - For each site, list the URLs for pages to be shown. - Include any necessary information on required plug-ins, passwords, or navigation paths. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account.
+- Submit a PDF with clickable links to the website(s). - If you are including more than one link, list them all on a single PDF. - For each site, list the URLs for pages to be shown; include any necessary information on required plug-ins, passwords, or navigation paths. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account.